 • Lower visibility.
 Free posts appear in LinkedIn’s job search, but they rank below promoted listings.
 As competition for the same job title increases, free posts get pushed further down the results page.

-The free tier works for a single one-off hire where you're not in a rush and can wait for inbound applicants.
-For anything recurring or time-sensitive, you'll hit the ceiling within two weeks.
+Single one-off hires work within the free tier, as long as timing isn’t critical and you can wait for inbound applicants.
+Anything recurring or time-sensitive will hit the ceiling within two weeks.
 Most recruiters filling more than one role at a time move to promoted posts or explore alternative sourcing approaches.

 What Do LinkedIn Promoted Job Posts Cost?

-LinkedIn promoted jobs use a pay-per-click (CPC) auction model with a minimum daily budget of $7-$10 per day, according to multiple industry analyses (2025-2026).
-The average cost per click in the U.S. ranges from $1.50 to $4.50, and the average cost per applicant lands around $2.83 - though this varies significantly by role, location, and industry competition.
-That per-applicant average means a typical hire requiring roughly 57 applicants costs about $161 in LinkedIn ad spend alone.
-For context, SHRM's most recent benchmark (2023) places the average all-in cost per hire at $4,700 across all channels - so LinkedIn ad spend is a fraction of total hiring cost, but it adds up fast when you're promoting multiple listings simultaneously.
+Promoted posts use a pay-per-click (CPC) auction model with a minimum daily budget of $7-$10 per day, according to multiple industry analyses (2025-2026).
+Average cost per click in the U.S. ranges from $1.50 to $4.50, and the average cost per applicant lands around $2.83 - though this varies significantly by role, location, and industry competition.
+With a $2.83 average per applicant, a typical hire requiring roughly 57 applicants costs about $161 in direct LinkedIn ad spend.
+SHRM’s 2023 Talent Acquisition Benchmarking report places the average all-in cost per hire at $4,700 across all channels.
+LinkedIn ad spend is a fraction of that total - but it adds up fast when you’re promoting multiple listings simultaneously.

 Here’s how the promoted post pricing model works: